DcBio/lunch-orderer/README.md

 ### API Input:

-This API does not have any input.
+This API has no specific input requirements.

 ### API Response:

-For each request executed against the API endpoint, you should return a list of meals that are available to be ordered.
+For each request to this API endpoint, return a list of available meals.

 ### Workflow:

-When the API is being called, your code should do crawling of table data from the table below:
+When the API is called, your code should crawl table data from the following source:
 <table> <tbody>
   <tr>
       <td class="mealId">1</td>